 - 6.1 The Workgroup proposes a modification to the NETS SQSS to include: - 6.1.1 a definition of Sub-Synchronous Oscillations and Unacceptable Sub-Synchronous Oscillations; - 6.1.2 place a requirement on Transmission Licensees to secure the system against Unacceptable Sub-Synchronous Oscillations for the same set of secured events that are used when securing the system against System Instability; and - 6.1.3 clarifying that, when securing the system against Unacceptable Sub-Synchronous Oscillations in design timescales, Transmission Licensees have to take into account the most onerous loading condition of the Generating Unit under consideration. - 6.2 The Workgroup endorses the Grid Code Modification Proposal GC0077 after having addressed and / or clarified all the points that were raised by the responses to the Industry Consultation.
-This proposal: - 6.2.1 places a requirement on NGET to ensure that no User's plant are subject to Unacceptable Sub-Synchronous Oscillations; and - 6.2.2 gives NGET a tool to specify some site specific requirements on Users. - 6.3 The Workgroup believes that the Terms of Reference has been discharged and invites the NETS SQSS Review Panel to approve this Workgroup Report.
+This proposal: - 6.2.1 places a requirement on NGET to ensure that no User's plant are subject to Unacceptable Sub-Synchronous Oscillations; and - 6.2.2 gives NGET a tool to specify some site specific requirements on Users. - 6.3 The Workgroup believes that the Terms of Reference has been discharged and invites interested industry parties to comment on the proposals laid out in this Consultation Document.